ECO CONSCIOUS DEVELOPMENT MODEL FOR IROB MINORITY

 3.4.
 Preserving and promoting their cultural identity and heritage through education, media, arts, and community activities.
 This can also enhance their self-esteem, self-worth, and self-expression as a minority group.

-4. The final component of this theory of change is to address the threat to their cohesion and survival as a group due to the combined effects of the above-mentioned challenges.
+4. The final component of this theory of change is advocacy and awareness raising work to address the threat to their cohesion and survival as a group due to the combined effects of the above-mentioned challenges.
 These challenges can weaken their social bonds, solidarity, and collective action as a group.
 They can also reduce their population size, diversity, and vitality as a group.
 They can also endanger their existence and recognition as a group.
 This component can include:

 4.1.
 Strengthening their cohesion and survival as a group through advocacy, mobilization, and empowerment.
 This can increase their visibility, voice, and influence as a group.
 This can also create a sense of unity, belonging, and purpose among them.